 The hundreds of leagues of the marches consist of grassland, moors, and plains, with a portion of the Red Mountains to the east.
-A road runs south from the ruins of Summerhall in the northern marches to Yronwood via the Boneway.
+Despite being so close to the deserts of central Dorne, the highlands of the marches have a rather cold climate.

 The marcher lords of the stormlands have a very strong martial tradition and have formidable castles, as they defended against Dornish incursions for thousands of years.
 The eastern region of the marches around Stonehelm is known as the Red Watch.
 The marches are known for producing excellent bowmen.

 The Kingdom of the Reach included western marches from Horn Hill to Nightsong, and Lord Mace Tyrell, the Lord Paramount of the Reach, includes Defender of the Marches among his titles.
 Most of the marches are now in the stormlands, however, aside from the Tarly lands near Horn Hill.
 Starpike, the seat of House Peake in the Reach, is also part of the marches.

 For over a thousand years the marches were common battlegrounds between the stormlands, the Reach and Dorne until the last century, when Dorne joined the Seven Kingdoms.
 Having been conquered by the Storm Kings, it serves as an effective buffer zone between the old enemies.

 During Aegon's Conquest, Dornish parties raided across the marches.
 Dornish under Lord Fowler burned Nightsong as part of the First Dornish War.
-Marcher lords such as Sam Tarly participated in the Vulture Hunt during the reign of King Aenys I Targaryen.
+Marcher lords such as Samwell Tarly participated in the Vulture Hunt during the reign of King Aenys I Targaryen.

 Qoren Martell, Prince of Dorne, refused to involve Dorne in the Dance of the Dragons.
 Once his daughter Aliandra became Princess of Dorne, however, she encouraged her bannermen to gain her favor by raiding the marches.